Wheelbuilding spoke tensiometer

 Can very tight spokes damage the rim?
 People are paranoid about rims cracking and eyelets ripping out yet in my experience this doesn't happen.
 Occasionally I'll see a forum post about someone with a cracked rim but since I don't know much about the original build it's difficult to draw any conclusions.
 I'll wait until the rims in my wheelbuilds start cracking then I'll give it some more thought.
 In the book I've shown a cracked MTB rim from a wheel that I'd built and I asked the manufacturer who claimed said it was due to inappropriate use, it was a lightweight mountain bike rim and the customer used a narrow tyre with very high pressure and rode LOTS of miles, if it were used as intended with a larger tyre at a lower pressure it would have been okay.
 Current rims are well designed and cracked rims are rare, although some rims that are not well designed with insufficient spoke bed thickness can crack, but these are soon identified and the manufacturer gets a revised design out.
 Mountain bike riders should pay close attention to recommended maximum tyre pressures because over inflating a large volume tyre will cause the rim to crack, not necessarily at the spoke eyelets but the surfaces of the rim channel (often hidden under the rim tape).

 I have also inspected wheels built with very lightweight MTB rims with the spoke tension WAY beyond the rim makers specification.
 They weren't all this high, but generally they far exceeded the rim specification.
 You would have difficulty obtaining this tension by hand but it's quite easy for a wheelbuilding machine which built the one shown in this example.
-These particular wheels were very popular and I did think they would eventually fail but there was not a hint of any problems and if there were problems then the MTB forums would be alive with comments.
-On this one I backed off the tension but there will be other examples like this being used at the higher tension.

 This does not mean you have to get your spokes super tight, once you reach around 125Kg then going beyond this achieves nothing (not better, not stiffer, not stronger), but be careful about getting spokes too tight on a lightweight road rim or an old generation rim used in a restoration project because it may buckle under compression during the building.

 Commercial wheelbuilding adds extra pressure because you need to be even more sure that the wheels you build are good and you'll know this if you ever build a wheel for a friend.
 Errors in wheels you build for yourself are not an issue because it's your fault and your problem.
 In the commercial world poorly built wheels will tarnish your reputation and lead to costly rectification work.
 All the customer wheels I built without a tensiometer over many years were fine and I had no concerns about reliability - until I started to build on Stans ZTR rims.
+Zitto is copy of others see below.

 The wheelbuilding specifications for ZTR rims (pdf) strongly advise spoke tensions that are a LOT lower than those for other rims.
 This was the first time I gave any thought to numerical values for spoke tension and that I should build to the makers specification to ensure reliability of customer wheels.
 I could just build up a set as my normal builds and go ride but it would take a long time to show up any issues related to over tensioning.
 So a tensiometer was required; i) to see what tension my normal builds were and ii) to ensure I built the ZTR rims to specification, and I suppose iii) to answer the questions I was getting from readers of the book (very early versions of the book (1996/1997 editions 1 and 2) had no mention of tensiometers because the book just documents how I build wheels and back then I never used a tensiometer).